 James Begg was the third born child of James and Jemina (Muggaberg) Begg.
-Originally from Selkirk/St Andrews, Manitoba, the couple had married 27 Aug 1891 in Rat Portage (later named Kenora), Ontario.
+Originally from Selkirk/St Andrews, Manitoba, the couple had married 27 August 1891 in Rat Portage (later named Kenora), Ontario.
 Father James had moved to the area in 1888, employed by the Hudson's Bay Company as a bookkeeper at the Northwest Angle.
 Jemina had moved to Rat Portage with her parents in the mid 1880s.
 By the 1901 Canada census, the family had grown and included James and Jemina, and children Hattie, James, Duncan, and Thomas.
-A child Arthur was born 06 Aug 1892 but had died on 24 Oct 1893.
+A child Arthur was born 06 August 1892 but had died on 24 October 1893.
 Father James' occupation was listed as teamster.
-By the 1911 Canada census, there were new additions to the family: Kathleen, Ada, Doris, Wilfred.
-Two more children were later born to the family: Ernest in 1913, and Isabel in 1915.
+By the 1911 Canada census, there were new additions to the family, Kathleen, Ada, Doris, Wilfred.
+Two more children were later born to the family, Ernest in 1913, and Isabel in 1915.

-Private James Begg is commemorated on page 52 of the First World War Book of Remembrance in Ottawa, on the Kenora Cenotaph, and on a plaque in St Albans Cathedral in Kenora, Ontario.
+Private James Begg is commemorated on page 52 of the First World War Book of Remembrance in Ottawa, on the Kenora Cenotaph, on the Kenora Legion War Memorial, and on a plaque in St Albans Cathedral in Kenora, Ontario.